 Since I have been operating the LEYF business from home, I’ve increased my video conferencing to check-in everyday with the 15 nursery hubs that still remain open.
 We talk about all the usual things as well as the changes and how we are adapting.

 Last week we had a lively pedagogical conversation as staff had noticed that the quality of teaching was conspicuous, and the concentration and engagement of the children was rich and deep.
 They seemed to be benefiting from just staying still.
-Musing on the reasons, we concluded that it was due to:

 Since this lockdown, I have had far less time but conversations with friends have been all the richer and led me to investigate new ideas and organisations such as The Alternative UK and the Culture, Health & Wellbeing Alliance, both organisations focus on ways to pause and then re-connect and rethink my values and actions.

 The weekly conversations with the nursery teachers have also given me pause for thought.
 Young children take the temperature of our world and right now it is high.
 We have raised it for the children by pushing them to do more, know more, understand long before they are ready.

 Observing them in their half empty nurseries, they are showing us their wisdom.
 They are not screaming out for a return to the old but actually deeply enjoying the now.